morinim/documents/sysadmin/slackware/manage_updates.md

 done
 ```

-At first glance this looks fine but it's wrong.
+At first glance this looks fine, but it doesn't behave as intended.
 In Bash each element of a pipeline runs in a subshell and variables modified inside the loop are lost.

 The correct, explicit solution uses process substitution: